jas2070789/cse423firstresponders/BACKEND/configure_adhoc/README.md

   wireless-mode ad-hoc
 ```

 The value for the address will change depending on what node is being configured.
-10.0.0.1 will always belong to the Central Hub, however for each Anchor the address needs to be incremented in the /24 subnet (so Anchor_1 = 10.0.0.2, A_2 = 10.0.0.3, etc.).
+10.0.0.1 will always belong to the Central Hub, however for each Anchor the address needs to be incremented in the /24 subnet (so Anchor_1 = 10.0.0.2, A_2 = 10.0.0.3, etc.). the netmask, wireless-channel, essid, and mode all remain the same.

-After saving the file, it’s likely that you can just restart the wireless interface and everything should be working correctly.
-However, to ensure proper operability, it’s better to just reboot the system.
+After saving the file, restart the device for changes to take full effect.